-- Product promotion representatives (PPRs) can promote human medicinal products at public health institutions during working hours subject to the following rules (Article 10, Regulation on Promotional Activities of Human Medicinal Products (Promotion Regulation))): - Relevant administrative supervisors at every public health institution will designate the most suitable time period to enable meetings between PPRs and healthcare professionals for product promotion, taking account of the work schedules.
+Product promotion representatives (PPRs) can promote human medicinal products at public health institutions during working hours subject to the following rules:

+- Relevant administrative supervisors at every public health institution will designate the most suitable time period to enable meetings between PPRs and healthcare professionals for product promotion, taking account of the work schedules.
 Such designation cannot disrupt educational functions or provision of healthcare services to patients. - Product promotion representatives calling on healthcare institutions to perform their promotional functions cannot be charged any fee, pecuniary or otherwise (for example, donations or others) for gaining access to the public health institution.